yihui/knitr/hooks.md

 @
 {% endhighlight %}

 In **knitr**, hooks can also be used to insert texts into the output.
 To do this, the hook function must return a character result.
 This feature can greatly extend the power of hooks.
-Take the **rgl** package for example: if we want to insert 3D snapshots produced in **rgl** into our LaTeX document, we may consider this hook function:
+Take the **rgl** package for example: if we want to insert 3D snapshots produced in **rgl** into our LaTeX document, we may consider this hook function (see the more sophisticated `hook_rgl()` in this package):

 {% highlight r %}
-hooks$set(rgl = function(before, options, envir) {
+knit_hooks$set(rgl = function(before, options, envir) {
     if (!before) {
         ## after a chunk has been evaluated
 	if (rgl.cur() == 0) return()  # no active device